TheAlphaSchoolSystemPTYLTD/mobile-app/getSchoolCalendar.md

 **getSchoolCalendar**
 ----
-Retrieve School Calendar feed based on specified student.
+Retrieve School Calendar feed based on authenticated parent with one or many students.

 * **Version:**